Skip to content

 --dry-runShow what would be done without making changes

--b, --base <branch>Base branch to sync against (auto-detected from GitHub by default)
+-b, --base <branch>Base branch to sync against (default: repository’s default branch)

 --continueContinue after resolving conflicts